 - Accept new entries from browser add-ons: Users may create new entries using the add-on.
 Those new entries will be saved to the database subsequently.

 - Print entries: Users may print entries in readable form (on paper and/or as PDF).

 - Export entries: Users may export entries to the XML or other formats.
 Please note that exported entries are not encrypted!

 - Save local copy: Users may store local or backup copies of server databases on their local system.
-Please note that the corresponding user or group can only save those entries/folders locally which he can also see during active server connection.
+Please note that the user or group can only save those entries/folders locally which they can also see during active server connection.